bigdoods/ifc-tech.org/docs/troubleshooting.md

 Sometimes things go wrong.
 This guide is aimed at making them right.
 It has two sections:

-   * [Troubleshooting your application](/docs/user-guide/application-troubleshooting) - Useful for users who are deploying code into IFC and wondering why it is not working.
+   * [Troubleshooting your .ifc as an end-user](/docs/troubleshooting/troubleshooting) - Useful for users who are deploying code into IFC and wondering why it is not working.
-   * [Troubleshooting your cluster](/docs/admin/cluster-troubleshooting) - Useful for cluster administrators and people whose IFC cluster is unhappy.
+   * [Troubleshooting your .ifc as a developer](/docs/troubleshooting/troubleshooting) - Useful for people using IFC for something else.

-You should also check the known issues for the [release](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG.md) you're using.
+You should also check the known issues for the [release](https://github.com/) you're using.

 ### Getting help